Ajfriel86/Ajfriel86-radicaltransformationyoga-/README.md

 ![Contact Page](./assets/Read_Me_Images/contact.png)

-## Technologies used

-This project consists of pure HTML5 and CSS.

 ## Testing

 During testing of the site, I ran into some problems while testing the site out on a smaller screen.
 On a wide screen the site worked fine but the hero text on the hero image would not respond to resizing.
 Below is the wide screen image.